oscarlevin/discrete-book/errata.md

 * Example 2.4.6 (page 173): The final answer should have $5^n$, not $3^n$ in the formula (which makes it consistent with what is said above).

-### Minor typos and clarifications

-* Exercises 0.4.14a.
-The set should be $A = \{n \in X : 113 \le n \le 122\}$, and not mention the variable $x$.

-## Errors Corrected for 3rd Printing: 6/15/19
+## Errors corrected for 3rd printing: 6/15/19

-In case you have a copy of the book printed prior to 6/15/19 (check copyright page), you will find the following errors that have since been corrected.
-Minor typos are not included below, unless they might cause confusion.
+Books printed prior to 6/15/19 (check copyright page) contain the following errors that have since been corrected.

 * Exercise 1.7.2 (page 129): some of these could be made clearer.
 For (i), the apples are identical.
 For (j), assume each kid is allowed to choose one of the 4 varieties.
 For (l) the numbers are distinct.
 For (s), the teams are labeled (or have names).
 For (t), we are looking for *integer* solutions.